antimof/UxPlay/README.txt

 or MacPorts (see later).

-Next install OpenSSL and libplist: these can be built from source (see below) but it is easier to get them using MacPorts "sudo port install openssl libplist-devel" or Homebrew "brew install openssl libplist".
-Only the static forms of the two libraries will used for the macOS build, so they do not need to remain installed after you have built
-uxplay: if you don't have MacPorts or Homebrew installed, you can just install one of these package-managers before building uxplay, and uninstall it afterwards if you do not want to keep it.
+Next install OpenSSL and libplist: these can be built from source (see above); only the static forms of the two libraries will used for the macOS build, so you can uninstall them ("sudo make uninstall") after you have built UxPlay.
+It may be easier to get them using MacPorts "sudo port install openssl libplist-devel" or Homebrew "brew install openssl libplist". if you don't have MacPorts or Homebrew installed, you can just install one of these package-managers before building uxplay, and uninstall it afterwards if you do not want to keep it.
 Unfortunately, Fink's openssl11-dev package currently doesn't supply the static (libcrypto.a) form of the needed OpenSLL library libcrypto, and its